In the guide

 - data on any animal testing performed by the manufacturer, their agents or suppliers, relating to the development or safety evaluation of the product or its ingredients

-Prior to placing the cosmetic product on the market the responsible person must submit the following information to the European Commission through the Cosmetic Products Notification Portal (CPNP):
+Prior to placing the cosmetic product on the market the responsible person must submit the following information to the UK Government through the UK's Submit Cosmetic Product Notifications service (SCPN):

 - the category of cosmetic product and its name or names, enabling its specific identification

-- the name and address of the responsible person where the product information file is made readily accessible in the country of origin
+- the name and address of the responsible person (if the PIF is made readily accessible)

 - the presence of substances in the form of nanomaterials and their identification